hesselberthlab/hesselberthlab.github.io/content/pages/index.rst

   <http://www.ncbi.nlm.nih.gov/pubmed/24919400>`_ is
   published in RNA.
 [2014 Apr 1]

-| :fa:`fa-book` Collaboration with Dave Barton and Daphne Cooper to
+| :fa:`fa-book` Our study with Dave Barton and Daphne Cooper to
   globally map RNase L substrates is published in `NAR
   <http://www.ncbi.nlm.nih.gov/pubmed/24500209>`_
   [2014 Apr 1]